SimmonsRitchie/gatsby-v3-tailwind-starter/README.md

 # Gatsby V3 Tailwind Starter

-A fork of Taylor Bryant's [gatsby-starter-tailwind](https://github.com/taylorbryant/gatsby-starter-tailwind) template updated to Gatsby 3.
+A fork of Taylor Bryant's [gatsby-starter-tailwind](https://github.com/taylorbryant/gatsby-starter-tailwind) template updated to Gatsby 3 and using sass.

 ## Get started